tgstation/tgstation/.github/CONTRIBUTING.md

 * The dlls section of tgs3.json is not designed for dlls that are purely `call()()`ed since those handles are closed between world reboots.
 Only put in dlls that may have to exist between world reboots.

+* Do not use `/icon`s, or icon_state strings as overlays, use `icon2appearance()` or `icon_state2appearance()`.
+These are global procs and can be used in variable defines to avoid re-calling them with the same content.

+* Caching things in associated lists that could instead be variables or number indexed lists will use more memory, as associated lists have a 24 bytes per item overhead, Please keep this in mind when designing systems.
+Its normally better for consumers of such systems to handle their own caching using vars and number indexed lists

 #### Enforced not enforced
 The following coding styles are not only not enforced at all, but are generally frowned upon to change for little to no reason: